yadavan88/ammonite-example/README.md

 - Downloads a file using upicke
 - Parse the JSON contents of the file
-- Filter country by input value for the continent
+- Filter country by input value for the continent and only countries with english as language
 - Write the filtered content as JSON file using amm-ops